Getting Started

 print(df)

-We will use the data retrieved from the Qwak feature store during model training.
+Let's use the Qwak feature store data during model training.

 name: CreditRisk